smart94423/pabutools/docs/_sources/usage.rst

 Positional Satisfaction Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Positional satisfaction functions are to be used with ordinal ballots.
-When using them, the satisfaction of a voter is a function of the position of the projects in the ballot of the voter.
-The class :py:class:`~pabutools.election.satisfaction.positionalsatisfaction.PositionalSatisfaction` implements them.
-The constructor takes as parameters two functions: one mapping ballots and projects to a score, and a second one aggregating the individual scores for sets of projects.
-We illustrate its usage by defining the additive Borda satisfaction function.
+For ordinal ballots, we have positional satisfaction functions, where a voter's satisfaction depends on the position of projects in their ballot.
+The class :py:class:`~pabutools.election.satisfaction.positionalsatisfaction.PositionalSatisfaction` implements these functions.
+Its constructor takes two functions as parameters: one that maps ballots and projects to a score and another that aggregates the individual scores for sets of projects.
+As an example, we define the additive Borda satisfaction function.

 .. code-block:: python